sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display all users and their home directory, sorted by users.
+Script that display all empty files and directories in the current directory and sub-directory